- About JCC Menu

 - Lift and carry a minimum of 25 pounds unassisted.

-- Sit, bend, reach and/or walk and stand for most of the work day.
+- Sit, bend, reach and/or walk and stand for the work day with one 30 minute meal break.

 - Push and pull a patient using appropriate body mechanics.